Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 - Promote sleep with hypnotic medication, although the effects of hypnotics on daytime symptoms of jet lag have not been well studied.

-- Promote daytime alertness with a stimulant such as caffeine, but avoid it after midday.
+- If necessary, promote daytime alertness with a stimulant such as caffeine in limited quantities.
+Avoid caffeine after midday.

-- Take short naps, shower, and spend time in the afternoon sun.
+- Take short naps (20–30 minutes), shower, and spend time in the afternoon sun.

 - Daurat A, Benoit O, Buguet A. Effects of zopiclone on the rest/activity rhythm after a westward flight across five time zones.
 Psychopharmacology (Berl).
 2000 Apr;149(3):241–5.